What Is Costochondritis?

 How Is Costochondritis Treated?

-Costochondritis usually goes away on its own without any treatment within a few days or weeks.
+Costochondritis usually goes away on its own without any treatment within a few days.
+Sometimes, it lasts longer — from several weeks to months.
 If you're concerned about pain that's not going away, talk to your doctor.

 In the meantime, the doctor will probably recommend giving your child over-the-counter pain medicines like ibuprofen or naproxen to help ease symptoms.
 Applying a warm compress or a heating pad (set on low) to the sore area also may give some relief.

-Until your child feels better, make sure he or she gets plenty of rest and avoids any activities that make the pain worse.
+Until feeling better, your child should get plenty of rest and avoid activities that make the pain worse.

 Can Costochondritis Be Prevented?

-First, identify and correct activities that can cause this kind of pain in kids.
-Costochondritis often is caused by heavy lifting — such as carrying an overstuffed backpack, especially on just one shoulder, which many kids do.
-If your child has to carry lots of books to and from school, buy a supportive backpack that spreads weight evenly over both shoulders and make sure it's worn over both shoulders.
+It's not always clear what causes costochondritis, so you can't completely prevent it.
+But many cases are caused by heavy lifting, like carrying an overstuffed backpack — especially on one shoulder, which many kids do.
+So if your child has to carry lots of books, buy a supportive backpack that spreads weight evenly over both shoulders and make sure it's worn over both shoulders.

 - A to Z Symptom: Chest Pain